seanpzk/tp/docs/UserGuide.md

 ### Saving the data

-EduTrack got your back.
+EduTrack's got your back.
 Your data is automatically saved on your hard disk after any command that changes the data, so no need to worry about saving manually.

 <br>